 2. From Ryan Thompson of New Hampshire (author, string teacher and lefty violinist): My new book, “Playing Violin and Fiddle Left Handed,” bucks centuries old tradition.
 Here I propose that left handed people be encouraged to bow the violin with their dominant hands.
 I lost the ability to play due to a neurological genetic disease.
 In the process of trying to treat my condition, I discovered that I could relearn to play the violin left handed.
 Since then I’ve encountered a number of musicians who have lost the ability to play for various reasons, some with my condition, some with injured limbs due to trauma, some who were born with missing or nonfunctional digits, etc. If you wish to read about the personal achievements over 100 string players who successfully made the switch, follow this link – www.captainfiddle.com

 3. From Jonathan Sims of Ottawa, Canada (trained as a guitar maker): My brother and I have created an invention for the guitar that we believe may help players with disabilities.
 Our guitar has been in the works for seven years, but has undergone some big improvements in the last year, and we’d like to share it with you.
+After we spent so much money on a huge list of gear, we decided we needed to come up with great ideas to add to our guitar.
 The invention is basically a single stringed capo system that we put onto guitars.
 We feel that while any player can get something out of it, it could really mean something to people with special needs.
 The guitar has “magnetic fingers,” that hold any note that they are left on.

 4. From Michael K. of Vallejo, California: When I lost the ability to play the instruments I played throughout my life due to a disease called CMT, I found I could still hold mallets.
 I began playing a MIDI controller called the Marimba Lumina, and later one called a MalletKat.
 I mostly play them using a vibraphone sound, but like a synth, they can sound like any instrument.
 My tip, and this goes for electronic keyboard players too, is that you can buy what’s called a bite switch to wire up to your sustain pedal port (just connect the switch to a quarter inch plug).
 Oddly enough, you get them from skydiving supply stores.
 They use them to trigger a helmet-mounted camera.